Chris-Johnston/Chris-Johnston.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4v70QhtXlvY?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

  - I worked in a team to make a game in my Introduction to Game Development class.
 [It's called Grappel, and can be found here.
 Try the web build!][grappel]
-We were voted as one of the most popular games.
+We were voted as one of the most popular games in our class.

+  - While I am not a web design expert, [this site uses my own Jekyll style, called names_are_hard, which you can find here.][names-are-hard]

 [cjgithub]: https://github.com/Chris-Johnston